-The Education Program shall be coordinated by the National Anti-Doping Organization at the national level, working in collaboration with their respective national sports federations, National Olympic Committee, National Paralympic Committee, governments and educational institutions.
-This coordination should maximize the reach of education programs across sports, Athletes and Athlete Support Personnel and minimize duplication of effort.
+On a national level, Education Programs shall be coordinated by the National Anti-Doping Organization, working in collaboration with their respective national sports federations, National Olympic Committee, National Paralympic Committee, governments and educational institutions.
+This coordination shall maximize the reach of education programs across sports, Athletes and Athlete Support Personnel and minimize duplication of effort.

-International-Level Athletes should be the priority for International Federations, where event-based education should become a mandatory element of any anti-doping program associated with an International Event.
+Education Programs aimed at International-Level Athletes shall be the priority for International Federations.
+Event-based education shall be a mandatory element of any anti-doping program associated with an International Event.